Towards fully predictive gyrokinetic full-f simulations: validation and triangularity studies in TCV: Introduction

 Microscale turbulence and instabilities are challenging to measure experimentally, making numerical simulations essential for understanding the interaction between triangularity and transport.
-Simulations with drift-Braginskii types of fluid equations successfully capture the effects of NT on turbulent transport, particularly at longer wavelengths \citep{Riva2017PlasmaTurbulence,Riva2020ShapingEffects,Lim2023EffectConfigurations,Aucone2024ExperimentsScenarios,Tonello2024solpsNT}.
-Recent GK simulations \citep{Merlo2023OnTokamaks,Balestri2024PhysicalPlasmas,DiGiannatale2024SystemSimulations,Hoffmann2025InvestigationSimulations}, including kinetic effects such as trapped electrons and FLR effects, indicate that NT can also impact ion gyro-radius scale physics.
-In particular, the growth rates of ion temperature gradient (ITG) and trapped electron modes (TEM) are sensitive to triangularity.
-However, most current GK studies focus on core-region fluctuations.
-While recent results with GENE-X include both closed and open field lines \citep{ulbl2025simulationsedgesolturbulence}, these simulations still rely on fixed profile values at the boundary, which limits predictability and leaves predictive GK simulations of the boundary unexplored.
+Simulations with drift-Braginskii types of fluid equations successfully capture the effects of NT on turbulent transport, particularly at longer wavelengths \citep{Riva2017PlasmaTurbulence,Riva2020ShapingEffects,Lim2023EffectConfigurations,Aucone2024ExperimentsScenarios}. \modifi{ Beyond confinement improvements, NT configurations may also offer alternative power-exhaust mechanisms, addressing a key challenge for future fusion reactors \citep{chang2017gyrokineticdivertorheatflux,faitsch2021broadeningpowerfallofflength}.
+A strong outward shift of the NT plasma toward the low-field-side divertor can increase the heat flux deposition area through a simple geometric effect \citep{Rutherford2024MANTA}.
+However, it remains unclear whether NT is uniquely beneficial for power exhaust, as some studies report difficulties accessing detached divertor operation \citep{Tonello2024solpsNT} and a reduction of the heat flux deposition width \citep{muscente2023analysisedgetransport}. } \modifi{ Gyrokinetic modeling, which incorporates kinetic effects such as trapped electrons and finite Larmor radius (FLR) effects, provides further insights into ion gyro-radius scale physics by capturing how NT modifies the toroidal precession drift of trapped particles.
+This modification primarily drives the stabilization of trapped electron modes (TEM) and the reduction of electron heat transport \citep{Camenen2005ntsimTCVPlasmas,Marinoni2009ntsim}.
+More recent studies expand on these findings, demonstrating that NT influences ion temperature gradient (ITG) modes \citep{Merlo2019TurbulentTriangularity,Balestri2024PhysicalPlasmas}, and may destabilize TEM and microtearing modes (MTM) under certain conditions \citep{Hoffmann2025InvestigationSimulations,balestri2025interplaytriangularitymtm}.
+Beyond local mode analysis, global simulations reveal that NT shaping can modify the radial correlation length of turbulence and reduce the propagation of avalanche-like events \citep{DiGiannatale2024SystemSimulations}.
+However, most current GK studies focus on core-region fluctuations with prescribed boundary conditions.
+While full-$f$ simulations of the edge and SOL remain in early development, recent GENE-X results display promising outcomes in both closed and open field lines \citep{ulbl2025simulationsedgesolturbulence} but still rely on fixed profile values at the boundary, limiting predictability and requiring experimental inputs. }